 Elizabeth is a marketing, promotions and public relations professional and has been actively involved in LI-DOG since 2010.
 She has developed promotions that generate content to further our goals of more access to public parks and beaches for LI dog owners and their dogs.
 She now serves on the Communications Committee where her focus is on helping to create and design our organization’s marketing and promotional materials as well as contributing to our newly designed website, all with the goal of increasing awareness of LI-DOG and its mission.
 Liz and her Mutt-i-gree/Terrier mix Maxwell can be found enjoying parks and beaches around Long Island.

 Ed has played a key role in LI-DOG’s campaigns and organizational efforts since 2004, including the creation of the Blydenburgh Dog Park and other dog parks under the Five New Dog Parks initiative.
-As the head of LI-DOG’s Technology Committee, Ed has redesigned and re-launched the organization’s website.
+As webmaster and the head of LI-DOG’s Technology Committee, Ed redesigned and re-launched the organization’s website.
 Ed, his wife Arlyne and their Shelties have visited over 100 dog parks throughout the U.S. and Canada.